Characters from the Shining Force series.

 - An Axe to Grind: As a warrior, uses axes, but can use short and middle swords as well.

 - Eyes Always Shut: Depicted as this in-game and in concept artwork.
-Even when he's All Grown Up in Shining Force CD, his eyes are always shut.
+Even in Shining Force CD, his eyes are always shut.